Corazon C. Aquino Hospital: History

-Corazon C. Aquino Hospital started construction in 2011, completed construction in 2013, and opened in 2015 under the administration of Mayor Evelyn T. Uy.
+Corazon C. Aquino Hospital started construction in 2011, completed construction in 2013, and opened in 2015 under the administration of then-mayor Evelyn T. Uy.
 The hospital is named after Corazon Aquino, the 11th President of the Philippines.

 On July 29, 2015, while the hospital was operating softly from its recent opening, some public school children were brought to CCAH from Zamboanga del Norte Medical Center after such students experienced stomach pains from taking albendazole in a mass deworming undertaking by the Department of Health.

-On October 17, 2016, as the City Government completed the construction of the new Divine Mercy Chapel located inside CCAH, its unveiling and blessing was led by then Manila Archbishop Luis Antonio Cardinal Tagle (while visiting the city for a religious conference held in the city), local officials, doctors, medical personnel, barangay officials, and government employees.
+On October 17, 2016, as the City Government completed the construction of the new Divine Mercy Chapel located inside CCAH, its unveiling and blessing was led by then Manila Archbishop, Cardinal Luis Antonio Tagle, (while visiting the city for a religious conference held in the city), local officials, doctors, medical personnel, barangay officials, and government employees.

-On September 25, 2020, after the first confirmed community COVID-19 transmission in Dipolog, CCAH was temporarily closed by Mayor Darel Dexter T. Uy until October 15, 2020.
+On September 25, 2020, after the first confirmed community COVID-19 transmission in Dipolog, CCAH was temporarily closed by then-mayor Darel Dexter T. Uy until October 15, 2020.
 This closure took effect after the hospital experienced an influx of probable and suspected COVID-19 patients.